emetreve/epic-movie-quotes-front/README.md

   <h1 style="position:relative; top: -6px" >Epic Movie Quotes</h1>
 </div>

-Epic Movie Quotes is a full-stack application designed to cater to movie enthusiasts.
-It provides a user-friendly platform where users can register, log in, and dive into a vast collection of movies and their quotes.
-With Epic Movie Quotes, users can also register or login using Google OAuth.
-Once logged in, users are greeted with their personalized dashboards, where they can explore a variety of features.
+Epic Movie Quotes is a platform where users can register, log in, and dive into a vast collection of movies and quotes.
+Once logged in, users are greeted with their personalised dashboards, where they can explore a variety of features.

-Real-time updates keep users informed about the activity on their quotes, including likes and comments.
-Users have the flexibility to personalize their profiles and contribute their own quotes and movies to enrich the collection.
-CRUD features are supported for both movies and quotes.
-Features, such as multilinguality and data searching are also supported.
+Real-time updates keep users informed about the activity on their content, including likes and comments.
+Users have the flexibility to personalise their profiles and contribute their own content to enrich the collection.

-#
+##### Key Features

+- Authorisation & authentication \*including Google OAuth
+- Email address verification
+- Password reset
+- Profile customisation
+- Interactive newsfeed
+- Real-time notifications
+- Data search
+- CRUD operations
+- Multi-language support 🇬🇪🇬🇧

 ### Table of Contents